MagdalenaRomaniecka/Project-Elon-What-2.0-From-Frequent-Words-to-Absolute-Power-and-Chaos-/README.md

 A deep dive into Elon Musk's linguistic playbook, combining hard data with rhetorical analysis to uncover a system of narrative control behind the apparent chaos.

+**Executive Summary (TL;DR):** This project analyzes thousands of Elon Musk's tweets by combining quantitative frequency analysis (the "what") with qualitative, strategic interpretation (the "why").
+The goal was to determine if the apparent chaos in his communication is, in fact, a deliberate system of narrative control.
 ---

 ### 🧭 Quick Navigation